 From the very beginning, the focus of the museum has always been education.

-The museum’s mission is carried out in a stimulating setting that includes inspirational stories of aerospace pioneers and events, priceless aircraft, computer flight simulators, aerospace based curriculum, a teacher resource center and a library and media center.
+The museum’s mission is carried out in a stimulating setting that includes inspirational stories of aerospace pioneers and events, priceless aircraft, computer flight simulators, aerospace based curriculum, and STEM education resources and programming.

 Hands-on activities have been proven to enhance learning: as a result, group tours are interspersed with activities and aircraft that students can actually touch.
-Open cockpits, a robotic arm, a space shuttle launch, a space maneuvering unit and a simulated wind tunnel are all included to help students comprehend the principles of flight as well as the technology utilized by astronauts, pilots, and scientists.
+Open cockpits and multiple simulators including: space shuttle landing, P51, manned maneuvering unit, and hot air balloon are all included to help students comprehend the principles of flight as well as the technology utilized by astronauts, pilots, and scientists.

 Every year TASM provides hundreds of group tours and hands-on activities for school field trips.
 Approximately 60% of visitors to the museum are college-aged and younger.
 Over 40% of admissions are school field trips.
 As a consequence, TASM has developed a reputation throughout northeastern Oklahoma as a premier destination for young families.